10 German Exclamations for Startling Situations

 Imagine this: You’re in Berlin on May 1, the traditional anarchist/communist day celebrating workers.
 You’re crammed into the crowds at Oranienplatz (the former epicenter of Berlin anarchism) and you accidentally step on a middle aged woman’s foot.

 She becomes angry and starts hurling German invectives at you.
 (Doesn’t she understand anarchism?
 It’s not about keeping your feet safe, that’s for sure).
 Before you know it, you’ve let out a loud “Donnerwetter!”

-Literal translation: Donnerwetter is an old-fashioned word for “thunderstorm,” but is now only used to indicate anger or surprise.
+Literal translation: Donnerwetter is an old-fashioned word for “thunderstorm,” but is not used in that context anymore.